Everything is different on eleven days in September. And always has since 2001.

 International Children’s and Young Adult Literature

 The section presents a wide range of readings and workshops.
-Young readers are introduced to unusual and courageous positions in international children’s and young adult literature, both creatively and thematically.
+Young readers are introduced to unusual and courageous positions in international children’s and youth literature, both creatively and thematically.